Donauwörth station: History

 The old photograph shows the railway line and the north-west portal of the old railway tunnel in Donauwörth.
 Trains ran here until 1877 to the old Donauwörth station lying just past the tunnel.

 The first train ran to Donauwörth in 1847.
 The station was located at that time in an area now occupied by a street called Promenade, one kilometre closer to the city centre than the present station.
 In 1861, a railway siding was built from this station to serve steam shipping on the Danube in the area of the modern Zirgesheimer Straße.
 The station was located directly next to a former 125 metre long railway tunnel.
 The tunnel is now usable by pedestrians and cyclists.
 During the Second World War, it was used for the manufacture of war munitions.

 The railway from Neuoffingen to Regensburg was opened in 1877.
 This crossed the existing line to Augsburg in Donauwörth.
 Therefore, the present Donauwörth station was built, from 1874 to 1877, in the southwest of the city and it was opened on 15 November 1877.
 In the Second World War Donauwörth station was destroyed in air attacks on 11 and 19 April 1945.
 It was reconstructed from 1948 to 1953.
 In 2001, the station forecourt was redesigned as a bus station.

 Operations

+In the 2026 timetable, the following services stop at the station:

 Long distance

-Donauwörth station is served several times daily by Intercity-Express and InterCity services on the line from Munich via Nuremberg and Berlin to Hamburg.
+Donauwörth station is served several times daily by Intercity Express services on the line from Munich via Hanover to Hamburg.